ExploreHolistic Practitioner Spotlight with Jeffrey L. Brown, DDS, Fellow of the American Academy of Craniofacial Pain

 Falls Church, VA 22043

-Check out similar Practitioners in our holistic directory
+Check out similar Practitioners in our Holistic Health Directory

 As holistic dentists, we've recommended products and services that supported our patients’ health for decades.
 In experiencing our own health challenges from mercury toxicity, we worked closely with many natural, alternative, and integrative health practitioners who aided our recovery as well as our patients’.
 We built this site to provide you with a simple-to-use, comprehensive, informational, and functional resource for your physical, emotional, and spiritual health & well-being.